itsyagirlalexcote/qr-code-practice/README.md

 ### What I learned

-Mostly a refresh for some basic flex CSS.
+Mostly a refresh for some basic flexbox and CSS.

 ## Author